anaximander/pomodoro/README.md

 $ pomodoro -h
 Usage of pomodoro:

-    pomodoro [options] [duration]
+    pomodoro [options] [pomodoroDuration] [breakDuration]

+Pomodoro duration defaults to %d minutes.
-Duration defaults to 25 minutes.
-Durations may be expressed as integer minutes (e.g. "15") or time with units (e.g. "1m30s" or "90s").
+Break duration defaults to %d minutes.
+Durations may be expressed as integer minutes
+(e.g. "15") or time with units (e.g. "1m30s" or "90s").

-Chimes system bell at the end of the timer, unless -silence is set.
+Chimes system bell at the end of the timer, unless -silent is set.
-  -silence
+Creates a system notification at the end of the timer, unless -hidden is set.
+  -silent
         Don't ring bell after countdown
   -simple
         Display simple countdown
+  -hidden
+        Don't show notification after countdown
 ```
+## Screenshots
 ![screenshot](./screenshot.png)